Lectures by

 One facet of relativity is that every point of relativity has the absolute truth at its center.
 The reason humans suffer is because they have forgotten the truth of the Laws and how to live them.
 So, suffering is not caused by a God of wrath, but rather it is self-created.
 Suffering is not our true nature, but it does exist as long as we continue to create it for ourselves.

-No one sufferes because of time.
+No one suffers because of time.
 We suffer because we have created a particular condition at that particular time.
 Even so, at any particular time, all people would not suffer at the same time.
 Only those who are involved in the suffering at that particular time would suffer, whereas others would at that same particular time remain happy.

-Anytime we consider the relative, finite, as totality rather than a dependent part, then we experience suffering because a part cannot be the whole.
+Anytime we consider the relative finite as totality rather than a dependent part, then we experience suffering because a part cannot be the whole.
 We should not try to make the relative into the absolute, but what we should do is to identify with the absolute.
 And this we can do through the practice of Transcendental Meditation.

-However, to gain a status of absolute truth through Transcendental Meditation, we must be endowed with sincerity and have the faith to follow through in order to gain discrimination, which implies knowing the Self and the non self.
-Knowing that which is supportive of life and that which is not, knowing that we have to gain freedom from desire and absence of cravings and increased detachment from the world of objects - these are the expressions of spiritual strength and wisdom.
+However, to gain a status of absolute truth through Transcendental Meditation, we must be sincere and have the faith to follow through.
+Thereby we gain discrimination and the knowledge of the Self and the non-self; knowing that which is supportive of life and that which is not; knowing that we have to gain freedom from desire, absence of cravings and increased detachment from the world of objects.
+The unconscious levels of the mind become free from gross complexes and subtle desires.
+We are no longer inclined to actions based on the egocentric demands of the mind; faulty actions are replaced with correct actions; selfishness disappears.

 Now we see what is true and what is not true, because we have moved away from relative truth to absolute truth.